preghenella/STANGHIE/README.md

 # STANGHIE
-Simulation Tools for A Next-Generation Heavy-Ion
+Simulation Tools for A Next-Generation Heavy-Ion Experiment

+### Structure
+- delphes
+- fun4all
+- geant4